usablica/introjs-website/docs/intro/options.md

 Done button label

 ### `hidePrev`
-Hide previous button in the first step?
-Otherwise, it will be disabled button.
+Hide the previous button in the first step?
+Otherwise, it will render a disabled button.

 ### `hideNext`
-Hide next button in the last step?
-Otherwise, it will be disabled button.
+Hide the next button in the last step?
+Otherwise, it will render a disabled button. (**Note:** this will also hide the "Done" button)

+### `nextToDone`
+Change the next button's label to `doneLabel` in the last step of the intro? otherwise, it will render a disabled button

 ### `tooltipPosition`
 Default tooltip position